DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-10-03-personal-statement-guidance-changes.md

 There were 2 further areas which were covered but not as much or not as often:

 - spelling and grammar
-- specific information for overseas candidates.
+- specific information for overseas candidates

 We produced 3 questions based on the 3 most common areas and conducted a content crit with the Find and Apply and Get Into Teaching teams: